 Despite their small size – or perhaps because of it – bobcats are very successful across North America.
 Their range stretches from southern Canada all the way to Mexico.
 Within this range, bobcats have managed to colonize many different kinds of habitats.
 These include forests, scrubland, swamps, deserts, and sometimes even suburban areas.
 Basically, as long as the habitat has available prey and coverage – shrubs, brush, etc. for hiding – bobcats can live there.

 This coverage is essential for the bobcat’s hunting strategy.
 These cats aren’t long-distance runners; they can run quickly, but they also tire quickly.
 So, chasing prey is not a good strategy for a bobcat.
 Instead, they rely on stealth.
 These solitary hunters will sneak up on prey before pouncing and delivering their fatal attack.
 This stealthy ambush hunting style makes the bobcat a formidable predator to the rabbits and small rodents it often eats.
 Typically, these small mammals make up the bulk of the bobcat’s diet, but it’s also been known to eat insects, birds, or even young deer, despite the bobcat’s small size.
 This diverse diet helps the carnivorous bobcat to survive in many habitats throughout its vast range.

-One place the bobcat lives is here at White Sands National Monument.
+One place the bobcat lives is here at White Sands National Park.
 These stealthy residents are elusive and hard to spot, but we know they’re here, thanks in part to a recent study of mesocarnivores.
-This study photographed several bobcats in the monument, although not nearly as frequently as other carnivores, like coyotes and kit foxes.
+This study photographed several bobcats in the park, although not nearly as frequently as other carnivores, like coyotes and kit foxes.